-Joyce K. Borkhoff, Director, Chemicals Group
+Joyce K. Borkhoff, Vice President, Chemicals Group

 As a regulatory chemist, Joyce K. Borkhoff has been employed in senior positions within the chemical industry for over 15 years.
 Her technical and regulatory acumen and her strong communication and interpersonal skills enabled her to develop and deliver Health, Environment, Safety, Security, and Stewardship programs that addressed all regulatory obligations while contributing to the development and success of corporate business strategies.
 To support her employers’ outreach interests, her leadership and advanced mediation skills enabled her to successfully represent the interests of the chemical industry in bilateral and multi-stakeholder regulatory forums that have tackled the development and evolution of a wide variety of legislative and regulatory amendments.

 Joyce Borkhoff is well known for her ability to effectively characterize and communicate the impacts of the regulatory environment on the chemical industry.
 She is frequently invited to contribute to trade magazines and to present her advice and experience to a wide range of SME and large multi-national audiences.
 Her technical and regulatory experience and her strong knowledge of the North American Chemical Industry, makes Ms. Borkhoff uniquely qualified to provide practical, best-in-class service to help the NAFTA market understand and meet the requirements of the EU REACH system.